bredele/vomit/README.md

 - Works server side
 - Works with SVG
 - 2kb minified + gzipped, ideal for mobile and to include as dependency
-- share the same code engine than the MVVM library [brick](http://github.com/bredele/brick)
+- share the same core engine than the MVVM library [brick](http://github.com/bredele/brick)

 You'll find Vomit disgustingly easy to learn.
 Please check out [live examples](/examples) and [docs](/doc).